TeamWiseFlow/wiseflow/README_EN.md

 🌱 See how Chief Intelligence Officer helps you save time, filter out irrelevant information, and organize key points of interest! 🌱

 - ✅ Universal web content parser, comprehensively using statistical learning (dependent on the open-source project GNE) and LLM, suitable for over 90% of news pages;

-  (**Wiseflow excels in extracting information from WeChat official account articles**, for which we have configured a dedicated mp article parser!)
+    WiseFlow has a built-in WeChat official account article exclusive parser, but real-time access to official account article push needs to be matched with wxbot, see the example for details [awada](https://github.com/TeamWiseFlow/awada)
 - ✅ Asynchronous task architecture;
 - ✅ Information extraction and label classification using LLM (only requires an LLM of 9B size to perfectly execute tasks)!